cerner/fhir.cerner.com/content/dstu2/Authorization.md

 ```
 https://test.com/cb?code=1234-567890ab-cdef
 ```

+Note: Using embedded browsers prevents single sign-on and authentication may fail for certain organizations who implement third party authentication systems.

 ### Requesting an access token ###
 Once an authorization code has been acquired, a back-channel **POST** to the authorization server's token endpoint can be made to request an access token.
 Following the [OAuth 2.0][1] spec, the authorization server accepts a content type of **application/x-www-form-urlencoded** from your client application with the following information.